TidalScale/R_benchmark_test/README.md

 To install R:

-$ sudo yum install epel-release -y
-$ sudo yum install R -y
+$ sudo yum install epel-release R -y

 After installing R you will need to install the following packages one at a time from inside R: